 Let’s start with the technology.
-Again, look at the ethereum network as a gigantic computer (composed of thousands of smaller ones) that spans the globe.
-But as the network grows, the ability of each of the individual computers to process data slows down, as their is more and more data to verify.
+Again, look at the Ethereum network as a gigantic computer (composed of thousands of smaller ones) that spans the globe.
+But as the network grows, the ability of each of the individual computers to process data slows down, as there is more and more data to verify.
 Plus, these networks are energy hogs, and somebody pays for all that electricity.

 What Does Ethereum's Future Look Like?

 Promising.
-It represents the new way forward — a way to help create decentralized computer application you can imagine.
+It represents the new way forward — a way to help create decentralized computer applications you can imagine.